psmitt/UTFool/README.md

 Regarding the text editors you find a wide selection on the web.
 You can use [Atom](https://atom.io) on any platform, or the lightweight [Notepad2](https://xhmikosr.github.io/notepad2-mod) on Windows.
-They both provide an aesthetic look for UTFool sources.
+They both provide you the aesthetic appearance of UTFool sources.
 Have a taste of it here, and see more on [RosettaCode.org](http://rosettacode.org/wiki/UTFool):